CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 # **End of ts_meaning_theory.md**

 ---

-### Summary of Changes

-- **Consolidated architectural justification**: Removed the repeated “this was the correct choice / this validates…” paragraphs that appeared in nearly every section.
-Placed a single clear rationale in Section 1 and referred to it only lightly thereafter.
-- **Softened absolute claims**:
-  – “the only definition that…” → language that emphasizes simultaneous satisfaction of the full constraint set.
-  – “TS is the first system to combine…” → “What is distinctive is the integration of the following elements… The contribution lies in the combination…”
-- **Clarified the status of the formalism**: Explicitly noted that the equations are structural definitions (they name objects and required relationships) rather than fully specified mathematical models.
-- **Centralized and reduced extendability language**: Kept a strong, clear extension policy (especially in Sections 2 and 3) and replaced the near-identical extendability paragraphs in later sections with shorter, non-repetitive statements.
-- **Added three short clarifying notes** requested by the critique:
-  – expected representation style of attributes (discrete / bounded / small structured objects)
-  – recognition that attributes interact
-  – explicit treatment of residual error after canonicalization and the role of continuity/identity mechanisms in handling it
 - **Improved traceability**: Strengthened the opening linkage to *difficulty_of_meaning.md* and made inheritance of key claims clearer.
 - **Preserved all substantive content**: Definition, state vector, mapping, continuity, identity, commitment/replay, routing, laptop-scale argument, historical positioning, and the six criteria remain intact; only presentation, claim strength, and redundancy were adjusted.